tytydraco/yessleep/out/The_Man_in_the_Woods.md

 Around the cross are several mementos placed there by loved ones—a toy car, a girl’s hair ribbon, a teddy bear.
 But, on the day I visited, I found something that sent a chill down my spine.

-A copy of the The Adventures of Tom Sawyer.
+A copy of The Adventures of Tom Sawyer.

 Inside was a handwritten message, which read: